If you want to know the difference between a news story and a feature this is the guide for you.

 That’s the nature of news.

-Don’t take it personally, keep going and in the long run your news-led PR will pay off.
+Don’t take it personally, keep going and in the long run your efforts will pay off.

 Feature Story Examples